-Segment liabilities are not included in the internal reports that are reviewed by the Executive Deputy Chairman, the Group Chief Executive Officer and the Group Finance Director.
+Segment liabilities are not included in the internal reports that are reviewed by the Executive Deputy Chairman, the Group Chief Executive Officer (or Acting Chief Executive Officer) and the Group Finance Director.
 Hence, no disclosures are made on segment liabilities.